+Remove the wrapper before inserting the suppository.
+Moisten the suppository and your finger with water.
 Lie on your back with your knees up toward your chest.
-Gently insert the suppository into your rectum about 1 inch.
+Gently insert the suppository into your rectum about 1 inch, pointed tip first.

 Store at room temperature away from moisture, heat, and light.
 Do not refrigerate or freeze the suppositories.
-Ask your pharmacist how to properly dispose of any unused suppositories that are no longer needed.

-Keep track of the amount of medicine used from each new supply of this medication.
-Opium is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of your medicine.
+You should be aware if anyone is using it improperly or without a prescription.

 What happens if I miss a dose?